KirinDave/Clipping/README.markdown

 framework with ACID properties, the ability to stream data, and versioning.
 For those people, Clipping is not your tool.
-Clipping is a simple, flexible framework for declaring containers who's values should make a best effort to be persisent between runs of your software.
+Clipping is a simple, flexible framework for declaring containers who's values should make a best effort to be persistent between runs of your software.

 Clipping does not enforce any explicit semantics on the strategy for